 This 14-day Kenya Birding Tour focuses on endemic and semi endemic bird species, raptors, rare, specialized and elusive birds in Kenya.

-The main topics of this 14-day Kenya birding tour are endemic/semi endemic bird species, raptors, rare, specialized and elusive birds.
-It is a real birding tour but that doesn’t mean you won’t stop for a special mammal of course.
+It is a special Kenya Birdwatching tour but that doesn’t mean you won’t stop to see special mammals of course.
 If you travel during the Northern winter (between September and April) you will also meet many migratory birds.
 We will take you to places where people protect one specific species and they will tell you the history of their project - Mackinder’s Eagle Owl, Hinde’s Babbler, Sharpe’s Longclaw.

 - The Mackinder's Eagle-Owl (Bubo (capense) mackinderi) has only a few breeding pairs in the world and most of them are between Mount Kenya and the Aberdare.
 Your visit contributes to the project protecting them you learn about this wonderful owl

 - Hinde’s Babbler (Turdoides hindei), Family Leiothrichidae is a very special bird.
 A full endemic to Kenya and only found at a few locations which you must know to find them

 - Inhabiting moist grassland above 2.300 m or in the Aberdare Mountains from 3.000 m is the full Kenya endemic Aberdare Cisticola.
 Our birding guides know where to find them for you

 - Sharpe’s Longclaw (Macronyx sharpei) is only found on short-grass in higher altitudes.
 Due to habit loss, it is endangered and you need to know where it can be found.